 In April 2011 Mark Radcliffe and Stuart Maconie moved from an evening slot on Radio 2 to afternoons on 6 Music.
 It was the last major change to the station's schedule for several years, a long period of stability allowing listening figures to continue to grow to the extent that the station's audience now surpasses that of the much longer established Radio 3, and is consistently the most popular digital-only station in the UK.

-Changes in 2019 will see Lauren Laverne replace Shaun Keaveny on the breakfast show, who in turn replaces Radcliffe and Maconie who move to weekend breakfast.Click here to view the development of the 6 Music schedule in tabular form (opens in new window).
+Changes in 2019 will see Lauren Laverne replace Shaun Keaveny on the breakfast show, who in turn replaces Radcliffe and Maconie who move to weekend breakfast.Click here to view the evolution of the 6 Music schedule in grid form (opens in new window).
 Note that the dates across the top are not necessarily when the schedule shown came into effect; rather it is a 'snapshot' of the schedule at that time.
-To investigate past 6 Music schedules in greater depth, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).
+To investigate past 6 Music schedules in greater detail, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).

 BBC Radio 1Xtra